17 Fun Things to See & Do For First-Time Visitors to New York City

 Washington Square Park

 The Washington Square Arch is the iconic marble archway towering over one entrance to the park.
-If you enter under it, take a closer glance at the fine details carved into the marble.
+Enter under it to take a closer glance at the fine details carved into the marble.
 It’s quite a sight to behold in the evening, as it’s lit up!
-The pure white marble is gorgeous against the dark night sky with the city lights glittering behind it.
+We found the pure white marble to be gorgeous against the dark night sky with the city lights glittering behind it.

-Whether you come to Washington Square Park for a picnic, a show, or sightseeing, you can guarantee you’ll find something uniquely New York.
+Whether you come to Washington Square Park for a picnic, a show, or sightseeing, we guarantee you’ll find something uniquely New York here.

 Brooklyn Bridge Park

-After spending time inside museums all day, you might be ready to enjoy New York City’s outdoor scenery.
-Head to Brooklyn Heights, and you’ll find Brooklyn Bridge Park.
-The park’s 85 acres of land are made up of sprawling fresh green spaces, sports fields, and its namesake iconic landmark: The Brooklyn Bridge.
+After spending all day in museums, you might be ready to enjoy New York City’s outdoor scenery.
+We recommend heading to Brooklyn Heights to stumble into Brooklyn Bridge Park.
+The park’s 85 acres of land are made up of sprawling fresh green spaces, sports fields, and its namesake iconic landmark: the Brooklyn Bridge.

 Brooklyn Bridge Park

-Walking through the 85-acre park, you’ll see families, older couples, joggers, dog-walkers, street performers, and more.
-It’s everyone’s favorite park to come to because it’s maintained so well.
+Walking through the 85-acre Brooklyn Bridge Park, we see families, older couples, joggers, dog walkers, street performers, and more.
+It’s everyone’s favorite park to visit in Brooklyn, thanks to its impeccable maintenance.

-In the distance, you’ll see The Brooklyn Bridge, a famous suspension bridge.
+Look in the distance to marvel at the Brooklyn Bridge, one of the most famous suspension bridges in the world.
 From across the waters of the East River, you’ll have the perfect photo op to get a shot of this landmark!

 Madison Square Garden

 If you’re into live music or sporting events, Madison Square Garden may find its way onto your New York trip itinerary.
-Built in 1879, Madison Square Garden is a historically significant venue that would be interesting for anyone to see.
-Scope out the events being held in Madison Square Garden while you’re in town.
+Built in 1879, Madison Square Garden is a historically significant venue with something to offer every style of traveler.

 Madison Square Garden

-Madison Square Garden hosts massive names each year from hip hop artists like Chris Brown to alternative singers like Twenty One Pilots, or classics like Billy Joel.
-Big-time sports teams play at MSG as well, like The New York Knicks and New York Rangers.
+Madison Square Garden hosts massive names each year, from hip-hop artists like Chris Brown to alternative singers like Twenty One Pilots or classics like Billy Joel.
+Big-time sports teams, like the New York Knicks and New York Rangers, also play at MSG.

-Scope out the events being held in Madison Square Garden while you’re in town: It may have something interesting on for you while on holiday!
+Scope out the events being held in Madison Square Garden while you’re in town.
+It may have something interesting happening while you’re on holiday!

 American Museum of Natural History

-Old or young, everyone will find something of interest at the American Museum of Natural History.
+Old or young, we think everyone will find something of interest at the American Museum of Natural History.
 This world-renowned museum lines four city blocks and borders Central Park West.
-Its size is impressive, but it only makes sense considering how many treasures it holds.
-Within the walls of this legendary museum are wonders of our natural world on earth and of the extraterrestrial world.
+We found its size impressive, but it only makes sense considering how many treasures it holds.
+Within the walls of this legendary museum are wonders of our natural world on Earth and of the extraterrestrial world.

 American Museum of Natural History

-As you enter the main lobby, you’ll be face to face with the huge fossilized T-Rex.
-Once you’ve snapped a few shots for your IG, begin your adventure through the immaculate and fascinating exhibits.
+Enter the main lobby to get face-to-face with its world-famous huge fossilized T Rex.
+Once you’ve snapped a few shots for your Instagram account, begin your adventure through the immaculate and fascinating exhibits.

 Astronomy enthusiasts will want to head to the Hayden Planetarium Space Show.
 Archaeologists will be intrigued by the prehistoric-themed sections of the museum, while marine biologists may scurry off to the aquatic life area.